ToothlessRider/ESE_Notes/Data_Mining_ESE.md

 <hr>

 Q2. c. **Suppose we have data on few individuals randomly surveyed.
-The data gives the responses towards interests to promotional offers made in the areas of Finanace, Travel, Reading, and Health.
+The data gives the responses towards interests to promotional offers made in the areas of Finance, Travel, Reading, and Health.
 Sex is the output attribute to be predicted. <br>Apply Naive Bayesian classification algorithm to classify the new instance.
-(Finance = No,Travel = Yes, Reading = Yes, Health = No).**
+(Finance = No, Travel = Yes, Reading = Yes, Health = No).**

 | Finance | Travel | Reading | Health | Sex |
 | -- | -- | -- | -- | -- |